 The definition of the word “realize” is: to comprehend completely or correctly.
 When we are able to have a profound “realization” we will be able to answer all three of the Great Questions profoundly.
 We will know where we are or what the nature of reality is.
 We will know who we are.
 We will have an identity beyond any illusions.
 And finally, we will know why we are here.
 We will hear the universe calling us to express our True self by choosing response over reaction day by day, moment by moment.

 Gerald Heard also accepted that the nature of this reality is essentially a mystery but not beyond our experience.
-Nevertheless, Heard said, “Such a Reality existed which was the first cause, the source of all diversity we seem to apprehend through the five senses and which, pervading the diversity and containing it in itself, could be experienced, that it had been experienced by others, and that to experience it was the sole purpose of a human existence.”
+Nevertheless, Heard said, “Such a Reality existed which was the first cause, the source of all diversity we seem to apprehend through the five senses and which, pervading the diversity and containing it in itself, could be experienced, that it had been experienced by others, and that to experience it was the sole purpose of a human existence.”[i]

 Hence, we will not satisfy the intellect in this article in defining that which is “the sole purpose of humanity.”
 We must then enter into a non-intellectual, circuitous route to our experience of Simple Reality; we must set aside our intellect or at least give it a role subordinate to our intuition.
 Ken Wilber is among the best of guides into this admittedly “Zen” realm.
 “Reality is Void because it is void of conceptual elaboration.”[ii]

 Any attempts on the part of the intellect will be “futile attempts to define or discuss reality which will ‘not submit to analysis or codification.’
 ‘And what will you find?’ asks Zen Master Rinzai.
 ‘Nothing but words and names, however excellent.
 You will never reach [Reality].
-Make no mistake.’”
+Make no mistake.’”[iii]

 “Reason generates illusion, never Reality.
 Reality is thus Void of reason!
 But by now, the fact that whatever we can think about is not Reality, should come as no surprise; that, in the words of the Lankavatara Sutra, the ‘highest Reality is the eternally unthinkable.’
 An idea—any idea that one can possibly conceive—has meaning only in relation to its opposite: up makes no sense without down, left makes no sense without right, being makes no sense without non-being, boundless without bounded, truth without falsity, good without evil, dark without light.
 Yet, as John Scotus (Erigena) pointed out, Reality as a whole has no opposite and thus it can never be thought about.
 Suzuki put it simply.
-‘As [Reality] is beyond all forms of dualism, in it there are no contrasts, [and so] no characterization is possible of it.’”
+‘As [Reality] is beyond all forms of dualism, in it there are no contrasts, [and so] no characterization is possible of it.’”[iv]

-“Thus, when I reach the point where I realize that I cannot be perceived, where I look within and see nothing objective whatsoever, then I, as Perceiver, have been returned to my “original abode.”
+“Thus, when I reach the point where I realize that I cannot be perceived, where I look within and see nothing objective whatsoever, then I, as Perceiver, have been returned to my ‘original abode.’
 It was Mind that was looking for Mind and not finding itself as an object!
-And not-finding was finding!”
-Or “Looking for me, looking for looking, is finding my absence [the Void or Mind].”
+And not-finding was finding!”[v]

+“Looking for me, looking for looking, is finding my absence [the Void or Mind].”[vi]
 I am not in the world, the world is in me.
-The following “joke” illustrates Wilber’s “looking for looking.”
+The following “joke” illustrates Wilber’s “looking for looking:”

-Baseball Umpire #1: “I calls ‘em the way I sees em.”
+Baseball umpire #1: “I calls ‘em the way I sees ‘em.”